dmxt/dmxt-blog-v4/content/blog/add-new-layout-gatsby/index.md

 Once your sample section show up in your desired page.
 Congratulation.
 You have successfully completed this tutorial! 🎉

----

 <b>Note</b>: When I tried to follow the official tutorial, they told me to use `export default` function but
-home page `pages/index.js` rejected multiple `export default` calls
+home page `pages/index.js` rejected multiple `export default` calls.